Crabs in a Barrel: Critical reviews

 Emily St. James of Vox wrote, "The second season of Atlanta might be the best TV I see all year.
 It’s hard to imagine what would top it."
 Dan Jackson of Thrillist wrote, "It's the work of a team of writers, actors, and directors who have successfully tuned out the decoders of the world.
 Hopefully as Glover's star continues to rise, Atlanta will retain that closed-off quality.
 Lando is free to explore a galaxy far, far away, but Atlanta has created a rich universe right here on Earth."
 Sonia Saraiya of Vanity Fair wrote, "The seductive, off-kilter, brutally honest brainchild of Donald Glover delivers a finale that is purposefully hard to live with."

 Leigh-Anne Jackson of The New York Times wrote, "The writer, Stephen Glover, eschewed the surrealism and shock tactics that have shaped this season and replaced them with thoughtful tête-à-têtes and straight talk."
-Jacob Oller of Paste gave the episode a 8 out of 10 rating and wrote, "with 'Crabs in a Barrel', Glover finds a throughline in his disparate interests and reckons with the systems he faced to succeed in each."
+Jacob Oller of Paste gave the episode an 8 out of 10 rating and wrote, "with 'Crabs in a Barrel', Glover finds a throughline in his disparate interests and reckons with the systems he faced to succeed in each."
 Alison Herman of The Ringer wrote, "We haven't been trained to expect answers from Atlanta, yet this finale delivers them regardless.
 With 'Crabs in a Barrel', the most surprising show on television gave us one more burst of novelty: closure."